CitroenGames/garden-framework/README.md

 ## Description

-A 3D rendering engine and game testbed written in C++ supporting OpenGL 4.6, Vulkan, and DirectX 11 (Windows).
+A 3D rendering engine and game testbed written in C++ supporting OpenGL 4.6, Vulkan, and DirectX 11.
+Runs on Windows, Linux, and macOS.

 ![screenshot](screen.png)